 The San José State University Library Research Scholars Program provides undergraduates with a year-long, paid opportunity to engage deeply with library faculty and staff, collections, and resources.

 Facilitated by a team of librarian mentors, participants learn about the resources at King Library, basic research methodologies, and information topics, like plagiarism, copyright, and publishing.
-The culminating project of the experience is to present at the SJSU research competition, a precursor to the CSU-wide Research Competition.
+The culminating project of the experience is to present one's research in a group setting.

 Research fellows deposit their work into the campus repository.